 Notarisation is the procedural act that gives a Dubai power of attorney legal force.
 Without notarisation, an instrument cannot be presented at the Dubai Land Department, banks, the RTA, or other Dubai authorities.
 The act itself is short — the substance lies in the drafting that precedes it and, where the POA is to be used outside the UAE, the consular legalisation that follows.

 notarization.ae is the dedicated Dubai reference on POA notarisation, maintained by Cendale Documents Clearing Services FZCO.
-We cover what notarisation establishes, why bilingual drafting must precede it, and the post-notarisation MOFAIC legalisation route for instruments used outside the UAE.
-For drafting and end-to-end POA execution, see poas.ae.
+The site covers what notarisation establishes, why bilingual drafting must precede it, and the post-notarisation legalisation route for instruments used outside the UAE.

 Notarisation is the formal attestation by a Dubai Notary Public — an officer authorised under UAE law to certify the authenticity of legal acts — that the principal personally appeared, was identified, understood the instrument, and signed it freely.
 The notary’s seal and signature on the instrument convert it from a private document into one with legal force under UAE law.